Bishop Manning Support Fund

 Donations will help cover the cost of school fees, excursions and a uniform allowance for students in need of financial assistance.
 Funds are granted equitably based on genuine need and the number of bursaries available is limited by public donations received.

 The Support Fund is managed by a committee of parish and Catholic Education representatives.
-Administrative support is provided by Catholic Education Diocese of Parramatta.
+Administrative support is provided by Catholic Schools Parramatta Diocese.

-The closing date for support applications for 2023 is 14 October 2022
+The closing date for 2024 applications is 18 October

 Apply for Support